muratk5n/thirdwave/en/README.md

 US needs gun control for the police, and specifically for the police.
 That would change their conduct, interactions with the people right?
-Right now they are probably confronting every situation while thinking about using their gun to handle it.
+Right now they are probably confronting every situation while thinking about a gun to handle it.

 "Denver police opened fire into a crowd, injuring 6 bystanders, while going after a suspect who never fired a gun"